5 Winter-Friendly Home Improvement Projects

-Don’t let the trends fool you, though — winter can be a fantastic time to tackle some of those so-called summer home improvement projects.
+Don’t let the trends fool you, though — winter can be a fantastic time to tackle some of the traditional “warm weather” home improvement projects.
 If you’re selling your home this year, winter home improvement work is especially valuable.

 According to Zillow’s 2019 data, “U.S. homes listed for sale in early May sell for $1,600 more than the average listing throughout the year.”
 That means you may not want to put off for tomorrow what you can do today — even if the forecast calls for a little snow.
 Winter home projects get your house in tip-top shape for when the market picks up again in the spring and early summer.

-Contractors often have greater availability around the holidays and during the early part of the new year.
-The lighter workload should benefit your project schedule, despite the potential weather challenges.
+Contractors often have greater availability around the holidays and into the beginning of the new year.
+The lighter workload should benefit your winter home project schedule, despite the potential weather challenges.

-“Our crews work year-round, but many clients don’t want to have work done in the middle of the holiday season and winter months,” says Jeff Caron, Long Fence and Home’s vice president of sales.
-“This means there’s potential for a better lead time if you’re able to schedule your roof replacement during these months.
+“Our crews work year-round, but many clients don’t want to have work done in the middle of the holiday season and winter months,” says Jeff Caron, Long Fence and Home’s Vice President of Sales.
+“This means there’s potential for better lead time if you’re able to schedule your roof replacement during these months.
 If the weather cooperates, it is possible to have your new roof installed even faster in the winter months.”

 Window and Door Replacements

-Winter can still a good time to schedule the window replacements.
-Many people assume that there will be a big, gaping hole in their wall and their home will turn into an icebox.
-This, however, is not necessarily true.
+Winter can be a surprisingly good time to schedule window and door replacements since many people assume that there will be a big, gaping hole in their wall, turning their home into an icebox.
+However, this is not necessarily true.

-Regardless of the season, good installers know that this is a winter home project and will work quickly and carefully to get your windows replaced one-at-a-time so that the influx of cold air is kept to a minimum.
-They can use plastic barriers and keep interior doors closed to minimize cold air flow in your home.
-Your contractor can use a silicone-based caulk or other high-performance sealant to minimize temperature-related sealing issues.
+Regardless of the season, good installers know that this is a winter home project and will work quickly and carefully to get your windows replaced one at a time so that the influx of cold air is kept to a minimum.
+They’ll also use plastic barriers and keep interior doors closed to minimize cold airflow in your home.

-Vinyl siding is a great way to add instant beauty to the outside of your home.
-Available in a wide variety of colors and styles, siding can be the primary exterior of your home or it can be used to accent wood or brick facade.
+Vinyl siding is a great way to instantly improve the appearance of your home.
+Available in a wide variety of colors and styles, siding can be the primary exterior of your home or it can be used to accent a wood or brick facade.

 Another beautiful benefit: siding can be installed any time of year that is convenient for you, making it a great winter home project.

-Like replacement windows and doors, new vinyl siding can improve your energy costs from the moment that it is installed.
+Plus, like replacement windows and doors, new vinyl siding can improve your energy costs starting the moment it’s installed.